 I replaced where the Instagram app was on my phone with Notepad, to remind me to be creating instead of consuming.
 So now when I’m waiting in line somewhere or on the subway, my subconscious thumb leads me to a place to create instead of scrolling through pictures of butts and food.

-The second part of this is to see other ways you're spending your day that you can either eliminate, outsource or increase the efficiency.
+Decide on other ways you’re spending your day that you can either eliminate, outsource or increase the efficiency.